 If you find that you are constantly evaluating yourself in relation to others, it may be helpful to refrain from blogging or observe a fast for a while.
 Something akin to taking a break from blogging.

 This is something that I need to do periodically in order to refocus and lighten the mental load that blogging places on me.

 Take a break from blogging for a day or two and just stop doing it altogether.

 This will assist you in recalling the reasons you decided to begin blogging in the first place!

 Distance Yourself From Social Media

-So, instead, remember that blogging is a long-term game requiring a large learning curve and it does take years to reach the level of success that you are most likely striving for!
+Instead, keep in mind that blogging is a long-term game that necessitates a steep learning curve, and that it really does take years to achieve the level of success that you are probably aiming for with your blog.